 2.1 High Bandwidth Memory Design Layout.
-Shows that an HBM-module 0 2.2 consists of stacked DRAM and a logic die.
+Shows that an HBM-module 0 0.0 consists of stacked DRAM and a logic die.
 [3] 3 2.2 Illustration of a simple query in (a) and the corresponding pipeline in (b).
-[2, Fig. 1] 4 2.3 Intel Data Streaming Accelerator Internal Architecture.
-Shows the com- ponents that the chip is made up of, how they are connected and which 2.4 outside components the DSA communicates with.
-[6, Fig. 1 (a)] 5 2.4 Intel Data Streaming Accelerator Software View.
-Illustrating the software stack and internal interactions from user applications, through the driver 0.5 to the portal for work submission.
+0.0 [2, Fig. 1] 4 2.3 Intel Data Streaming Accelerator Internal Architecture.
+Shows the com- ponents that the chip is made up of, how they are connected and which 0.4 outside components the DSA communicates with. $[6, Fig. 1 (a)]$ 5 2.4 Intel Data Streaming Accelerator Software View.
+Illustrating the software stack and internal interactions from user applications, through the driver - 95 to the portal for work submission.
 [6, Fig. 1 (b)] 7 2.5 Memcpy Implementation Pseudocode.
 Performs copy operation of a block of memory from source to destination.
-The DSA executing this copy can be selected with the parameter node.
-The template parameter path selects between hardware offloading (Intel DSA) or software execution (CPU) 8 (010).
-O 3.1 Xeon Max Layout [15, Fig. 14] for a 2-Socket System when configured with HBM-Flat.
+The DSA executing this copy can be selected with the parameter node .
+The template parameter path selects between hardware offloading (Intel DSA) or software execution (CPU) 8 $(010). \ldots \ldots$ 0 3.1 Xeon Max Layout [15, Fig. 14] for a 2-Socket System when configured with HBM-Flat.
 Showing separate Node IDs for manual HBM access and for Cores and DDR-SDRAM 11 3.2 Outer Benchmark Procedure Pseudocode.
 Timing marked with yellow background.
-Showing preparation of memory locations, clearing of cache 10 0.0 entries, timing points and synchronized benchmark launch.
-12 3.3 Inner Benchmark Procedure Pseudocode.
-Showing work submission for 10 3.4 single and batch submission 13 5.4 copy with source and destination being Node 0, executed by the DSA on Node 0.
-Observable is the submission cost which affects small transfer sizes differently 14 3.5 Throughput for different Thread Counts and Sizes.
-Multiple threads 11 submit to the same Shared Work Queue.
-Performing a copy with source and destination being Node 0, executed by the DSA on Node 0 15 3.6 Copy from Node 0 to the destination Node specified on the x-axis.
-Shows peak throughput achievable with DSA for different load balancing techniques.
+Showing preparation of memory locations, clearing of cache entries, timing points and synchronized benchmark launch 12 3.3 Inner Benchmark Procedure Pseudocode.
+Showing work submission for single and batch submission 13 3.4 Throughput for different Submission Methods and Sizes.
+Performing a copy with source and destination being Node 0, executed by the DSA on Node 0.
+Observable is the submission cost which affects small transfer 14 25 sizes differently, as there the completion time is lower 14 3.5 Throughput for different Thread Counts and Sizes.
+Multiple threads submit to the same Shared Work Queue.
+Performing a copy with source 15 96 and destination being Node 0, executed by the DSA on Node 0 15 3.6 Copy from Node 0 to the destination Node specified on the x-axis.
+Shows 16 peak throughput achievable with DSA for different load balancing techniques.
 16